Mirucow/Groad/README.md

 ***

 > [!WARNING]
-> This project is in develo.
+> This project is in development.

+## What is Groad?

+Groad is the plugin loader for bedrock dedicated server.